wssccc/ngscript/README.md

 >
 >       var b;
 >
->Define a variable and initialize
+>Define a variable and initialize with a value
 >
 >       var a = 1;
 >